Rocky and Diamond

 - Appearing on alert and trying to look around at everything quickly is a sign of anxiety or fear.

-- Unwillingness to eat or take a treat during a potentially stressful situation is a common sign a dog is anxious or afraid.
+- Unwillingness to eat or take a treat during a potentially stressful situation is a common sign that a dog is anxious or afraid.

 - Pacing around and unwillingness to settle down in one place can be a sign of anxiety.
 It can also be a sign of excitement and happiness.